-Les Muray passed away, or shall I say moved forward, on July 21.
+Les Muray moved forward on July 21.
 2019.
 He was a powerful and influential partner in the process circle, and an exemplar of the process way at its best.
-He did not promote himself, he was not feverish for 'recognition.'
+He did not promote himself, he was not feverish for 'recognition.
 He was a humble, open, compassionate man who loved cats, the Boston Red Sox, his mother and father, the Boston Celtics, his friends, Hungary, the eucharist (he was an Episcopal priest), democracy, Buddhism, classic rock, process philosophy and theology, humor, Paul Tillich, the mountains of New Mexico, and Nicholas Berdyaev.
 When kindred process thinkers turned to him for guidance, they often sought his views on politics and political philosophy.
 He was quick to be an advocate of biocracy: that is, a society that listens to the voices of all, not human beings alone.
 But he also had a mystical side, a quiet side, a side that knew aloneness and sometimes loneliness.
 He was a complete human being, ahead of his time even as having passed away.
 We do well to follow his example.
 We remember him and anticipate becoming more like him.
 Thank you, Les.
 We miss you.

 -- Jay McDaniel